Diane-Ring/worthy-nomad/README.md

 ## Future developement

+As I worked through the build of this website, I used mainly inline styling.
+For future development I would move the majority of styling to the style.css folder.
+I would like to expand on the Tips section to include more helpful advice, maybe links to appropriate YouTube videos, facebook pages, instagram stories.
+A page on common mental health issues and their sypmptoms would be a welcome addition.
+Also information on physical contributors to poor mental health could be really helpful.
+There is a website that generates Positive Afirmations on demand.
+I think it would be good to include an Affirmation of the Day as well.

+# ..
 This site is published on GitHub pages at this address: https://diane-ring.github.io/worthy-nomad/
 <img src="assets/images/worthy-nomad-logo-notext-transparent.png" alt="Worthy Nomad Logo" width="5%">